How U.S. Airlines Are Regulated

 These taxes are remitted to the U.S. Treasury and deposited into the AATF.
 The AATF funds the FAA's operations, capital improvement grants to airports (the Airport Improvement Program), and grants to research facilities.
 In 2024, the AATF collected approximately $20 billion in revenue from these excise taxes.
 The FAA's budget is approximately $18 billion annually; much comes from the AATF.

-Airlines bear the burden of remitting the ticket and segment taxes to the government.
-Many airlines have attempted to challenge the constitutionality of these taxes, but courts have consistently upheld them as valid federal excise taxes.
-See, e.g., United States v.
+Airlines remit the ticket and segment taxes to the government.
+Southwest Airlines challenged the segment tax in United States v.
 Southwest Airlines Co., 193 F. Supp.
 2d 468 (D.D.C.
-2002), upholding the segment tax.
+2002), but courts upheld the tax as valid federal excise tax.

 ---